 Psychosocial well-being after stroke

-A sense of wellbeing is important for everyone.
+A sense of well-being is important for everyone.
 However, it is often affected when someone has a stroke.
 Many people feel grief, sadness and a loss of ‘who they are’.
-The effects of stroke can make it hard to do the things that normally bring people joy and connection and influence a person’s wellbeing.
-Stroke survivors, whānau, and clinicians all say it is important that wellbeing is supported in stroke services.
+The effects of stroke can make it hard to do the things that normally bring people joy and connection and influence a person’s well-being.
+Stroke survivors, whānau, and clinicians all say it is important that well-being is supported in stroke services.
 However, they also say there is scope for services to ‘do things different’1, and do things better, to consistently support well-being for everyone.

 1 A quote from stroke whānau at a wānanga in Whakatane